 Now that we know where to find diagonal lines, the trick is to learn how to place them in a photo to strengthen the composition.

-What you do with diagonal lines in a photo depends on what you want them to do.
+How you use diagonal lines in a photo also depends on what you want them to do.
 Do you want to create a sense of movement?

 With diagonal lines, you can: